tobyhodges/pangenomics-workbench/episodes/02-downloading-genomes.md

 ## Download multiple genomes

-Right now, you have the _S. agalactiae 505_ genomic `fasta` file in a directory.
-However, five more strains were included in Tettelin's first pangenome.
-It is the moment to practice what you've learned about loops in the shell lesson.
-Instead of downloading the genomes one by one, we will write a `while` loop.
+So far, we have learned how to download a single genome using the `ncbi-genome-download` package.
+Now, we need to retrieve an additional five GBS strains using the same method.
+However, this time, we will explore how to utilize loops to automate and expedite the process of downloading multiple genomes in batches.

-With the `nano` editor, create a file to add the other four strains.
-The missing strains are A909, COH1, CJB111, NEM316 and 2603V/R. Write one strain per line in the file and name it "TettelinList.txt".
+Using the `nano` editor, create a file to include the name of the other four strains: A909, COH1, CJB111, NEM316, and 2603V/R. Each strain should be written on a separate line in the file, which should be named "TettelinList.txt"

 ~~~
 $ nano TettelinList.txt
 ~~~
 {: .language-bash}

+> ## The "nano" editor
+> Nano is a straightforward and user-friendly text editor designed for use within the terminal interface.
+After launching Nano, you can immediately begin typing and utilize your arrow keys to navigate between characters and lines.
+When your text is ready, press the `Esc` key and type `:wq` to save your changes and exit Nano, confirming the filename if prompted.
+Conversely, if you wish to exit Nano without saving any changes, press `Esc` followed by `:q!`.
+For more advanced functionalities, you can refer to the [nano manual](https://www.nano-editor.org/dist/v2.0/nano.html).
+{: .callout}

 Visualize "Tettelin.txt" contents with the `cat` command.